 A french press or pour over set up are two other common and easy methods for making coffee on the road.
 Glass french presses are easy to break, especially in a small space like a van, so I’d recommend looking for something more durable like a stainless steel one.
 The other thing to keep in mind when it comes to your water consumption is a french press is going to leave you with a bunch of wet messy coffee grounds that you need to rinse out once you are done making your coffee.

 Cleanup & Dishes in a Van

-Now that we’ve covered grocery shopping, cooking, and coffee, let’s get to the not so fun part of life on the road – clean-up and dishes.
+Now that we’ve covered grocery shopping, cooking, and coffee, let’s get to the not-so-fun part of life on the road – clean-up and dishes.

 Keeping things simple and easy to clean is key.
 For one, this means only using the dishes you need when cooking and eating.
-Do you really need one bowl for soup and one bowl for salad?
-Or can you eat salad first, then use the same bowl for soup?
-This may seem obvious but you might be surprised how many dishes you generate at first.
+Do you really need one bowl for soup and one bowl for a salad?
+Or can you eat the salad first, then use the same bowl for soup?
+This may seem obvious but you might be surprised by how many dishes you generate at first.
 After a few days of cooking on the road, you’ll get in the mindset of reusing and keeping things simple so you can reduce the clean-up after dinner.
 After all, you only have a limited amount of water, and you won’t have the luxury of a dishwasher or a big sink to let dishes pile up in.